AbassLanre/hng9_country_info/README.md

 - provider: used the provider state management technique to allow data to be accessible anywhere in the app
 - carousel_slider: this was to create a smooth and beautiful widget sliding
 - modal_bottom_sheet: this was used to create a bottom sheet to hold supplementary screens while still on a main screen
+- flutter_awesome_select: this was used to simplify the filter UI creation

 The *font* used was 'Axiforma', as this was recommended to be used by the design lead.
 The lib folder was divided into 6 subfolders to separate code concerns and allow for easy future additions/modifications.